Hotchkiss Family Genealogy - The Scottish Lines

 A word about the older genealogy records on this site.

-I've now included all of the available records that I have going back from 1640's all the way to the 1200's and fit them into the family tree.
+I've now included all of the available records that I have going back from 1640's all the way to the 1200's, and even before that, when the name didn't exist yet, and fit them into the family tree.
 It should be noted that the records before 1600 are somewhat different than those which came after.
 Prior to Queen Elizabeth and King James, the church was not required to keep records and often didn't.
 It did so more often for the gentry.
 When it did, they were not as helpful.
 For example, there are many baptismal records with only the child's name.
 If the parents were recorded, they might include only the father.
 Even a marriage record might include only the husband's name.
-Thus putting them together is much more like putting together a jigsaw puzzel and much less a sure thing.
+Thus putting them together is much more like putting together a jigsaw puzzle and much less a sure thing.
 None the less I have gone under the assumption that most people managed to get recorded at least once in their life, and used all of the clues available, such as proximity to put them together into a family tree.
 When you get into the 1400's and earlier, you leave parish records behind altogether, and have only various legal documents, such as deeds to look at, which allows you only to look at what is presented and guess at the rest.
 When we get to this time, we sometimes have a parent-child relationship and other times, the best we can do is to just have a person representing that generation.
 I find that putting all the records together makes them much more accurate and useful, than looking at them separately, as you quickly find that if you put them together wrong, the next record will often force you to move the incorrect one to a better place.
 Thus I have managed to put all the records prior to 1640 together and for the first time united them all into a single tree.
 They all fit and go back to around 1280.
 Please take this with a grain of salt.
 There may be records missing which could change things around.
 I'm sure as I make more passes through the records, I will find those which have been misplaced.
 Two John's may have their death dates or even their wives mixed up.
 Certainly, those children baptized without their parents listed may be with the wrong parent, even though I've tried to pick those parents shown to be living in the correct location and having children at the correct time.
 It is a bit of a fantasy, complete with knights, and clergy, and other gentry.
 There is even a great mystery involving Richard III.
 Enjoy.

 Mystery of the Hotchkiss Arms

 The Arms of Hotchkis are given as—"Party per pale gules and azure, a chevron engrailed or between three lions rampant argent."
-The Crest is "a cock's head erases or between two wings displ. pellettee."
-These were not allowed in 1663, being said to be, in fact, the Arms of Hoskins.

 I've now traced Hochkyswood Manor back to Roger Hochkys, father of John Hochkys in a document dated 1328.
 Note that at the time, especially prior to 1600, "y" was often used in place of "i" especially for the last "i" in a name, even though there were no real spelling rules and certainly no standard spellings for names.